FR34KY-CODER/EveryDay-Machine-Learning-Update/ReadMe.md

 ---

 ## 🛠️ What You’ll Find

-- `DayXX/notes.md` — Detailed notes and intuition
-- `DayXX/code.ipynb` — Implementation of algorithms and models
+- `dayXX/ xyz.ipynb` — Implementation of algorithms and models
-- `datasets/` — Cleaned and preprocessed data
+- `dayXX/ xyz.csv` — raw data used
-- `resources.md` — Handpicked learning resources
-- `milestones.md` — Major concepts and achievements

 ---